 - Not autonomous

-From the above reviews you can see that there is a richness of features possible on underwater drones.
-Here is a chart showing a probably inadequate summary of some of the most important ones.
-Please read the reviews carefully before deciding which underwater drone best suits your needs.
+From the above reviews, you can see that there is a richness of features possible on underwater drones.
+Here is a chart showing a summary of some of the more important considerations.

 |Underwater Drone||Wired||Wireless||Depth||Battery Charge||Price||Rating|

 |Power Vision PowerRay||Yes||No||98 feet||4 hours||$$$||4.8|